OPEC readies no change on oil limits

-VIENNA OPEC prepared to keep oil output limits on hold on Thursday, powerless to do anything other than leave lead producer Saudi Arabia to decide whether to scale back supplies to stem a slide in prices below $100 (64.40 pounds) a barrel.
+VIENNA OPEC prepared to keep oil output limits on hold on Thursday, leaving swing producer Saudi Arabia to unilaterally decide whether it needs to scale back supplies to stem a price slide.

-Most in the Organization of the Petroleum Exporting Countries want Saudi to cut back to an agreed collective limit to defend $100 crude.
-Riyadh is keen to prevent high fuel costs hampering a return to stronger economic growth in the West.
+Most in the Organization of the Petroleum Exporting Countries want cartel number one Saudi Arabia to cut back to defend oil prices at $100 a barrel but Riyadh is keen to prevent high fuel costs hampering a return to stronger economic growth in the West.

 Extra oil from Saudi is largely responsible for lifting OPEC output to 31.6 million bpd, well in advance of the group's formal 30-million-bpd target.